wmhilton-stoplight/platform-docs/docs/b.introduction.md

 # Introduction to the Stoplight Platform

-From forming core new business models, providing critical integration hooks and improving efficiency inside the enterprise, APIs have become the chief driver of our move to a truly digital world.
+APIs have become the cornerstone of growth across businesses of all shapes and sizes.
+From core new business models, providing critical integration hooks and improving efficiency inside the enterprise, APIs have become the chief driver of our move to a truly digital world.
 Their growing rise in importance means **shipping below par APIs isn't an option anymore**.

 ### What is the Stoplight Platform?

 Stoplight is a collaborative platform equipping your team with tooling across the API lifecycle that helps them build quality APIs efficiently.
 With stoplight your team can: